Backpacking tour of China

 - Tour Tiananmen Square, the Forbidden City and the Temple of Heaven

 - Taste some interesting local delicacies, if you’re feeling brave, at a night market

 - Optional activity: Chinese Acrobat Show, try Peking Roast Duck – Beijing’s signature dish,

 For travellers on the 16-day tour, you will leave on the 15th day to travel back to Hong Kong on the train.
 You will arrive in Hong Kong at 6pm on the 16th day.
 If you would prefer to stay in Beijing, please let us know.

 For those continuing, board the night train to Hangzhou

 Day seventeen to eighteen – Hangzou

-- After leaving Beijing, the tour will head to a bamboo nature reserve
+- After leaving Beijing, the tour will head the famous West Lake in Hangzou, A UNESCO Heritage site

 Day nineteen to twenty one – Shanghai